Karthik06-Git/Image_Captioning_using_Transformers/README.md

 # 🖼️ Image Captioning using Transformers

 This project implements an **image captioning model** using a **Transformer-based architecture**.
-It takes an image as input and generates a meaningful natural language description.
+It takes an image as input and generates a meaningful natural language description.\
+“The model integrates a pre-trained CNN (VGG16) for visual feature extraction, followed by a Transformer-based encoder-decoder architecture for sequential caption generation.”

 > Each image in the dataset is annotated with 5 captions, helping the model learn diverse sentence structures.